 People who are afflicted with Sjogren’s Syndrome are able to lead very normal lives.
 When a diagnosis is made, many patients must focus a great deal of attention dealing with dry eyes and dry mouth, but these symptoms tend to subside with time.
 Any pain or redness in the eyes should be evaluated promptly, as this may signal an infection.
 To reduce risk for cavities and other dental problems, patients must pay close attention to proper oral hygiene and regular dental care.
 There is no known cure for Sjogren’s syndrome, but there is treatment designed to lessen the most bothersome symptoms.
 Dry eyes usually respond to the use of artificial tears applied regularly during the day or gels applied at night.
 Dry mouth can be treated by drinking water, chewing gum, or using saliva substitutes.

-Other Medical Concerns:
+Other Medical Pages:

 OSTEOPOROSIS INFORMATION PAGE